-There is no guaranteed way of preventing haemorrhoids.
+There is no guaranteed way of preventing haemorrhoids coming back after your surgery.
 Ensuring adequate fibre in your diet is a good place to start, this will reduce the risk of constipation and the straining to pass a stool that can cause haemorrhoids.